magicWiss/Language-Detection/README.md

  ANSWER

  To monitor the quality of a Machine Translation (MT) system currently in production a human-in the loop system could be implemented.
-First, we have to define the quality metrics to evaluate our system and  collect a representative sample of translated texts from our MT system.
+First, we must define the quality metrics to evaluate our system and collect a representative sample of translated texts from our MT system.
  After that the human comes into play.
-Experts translators should conduct evaluations to rate translation quality based on the defined metrics.
-Other then human feedback automated metrics, such as BLEU, TER, METEOR, could be used.
+Experts’ translators should conduct evaluations to rate translation quality based on the defined metrics.
+Other than human feedback automated metrics, such as BLEU, TER, METEOR, could be used.
  Finally, the system should conduct error analysis to identify common errors or patterns in the translations.